-Ship bale and grain capacity measurements are provided by shipyards for dry cargo ships.
+Ship Bale Capacity and Ship Grain Capacity Measurements are provided by shipyards for dry cargo ships.
 Ship bale and grain capacities are used for measuring cargo space availability for bulk or non-bulk cargoes.

-Ship bale and grain capacity measurements give the actual volumes available for cargo.
+Ship Bale Capacity and Ship Grain Capacity Measurements give the actual volumes available for cargo.
 Grain capacity is the space that is available for liquid-type cargo, like bulk grain, which can flow into every corner.
 Bale capacity is the space that is available for bagged or baled cargoes.
 Generally, a ship’s bale capacity is about 7–10% less than grain capacity.

-Ship bale and grain capacity measurements can be expressed in either cubic feet or cubic meters.
+Ship Bale Capacity and Ship Grain Capacity Measurements can be expressed in either cubic feet or cubic meters.
 Reference books such as Lloyd’s Register nowadays use the metric system.
 However, a large proportion of dry cargo market practitioners still use cubic feet when describing the stowage factor of cargo, and so all involved in this aspect of the shipping industry needs to know that:

 1 cubic meter = 35.3158 cubic feet

 as conversion calculations from one measurement system to the other will frequently be required.

 Ship Grain Capacity is the capacity of cargo spaces measured laterally to the outside of frames, and vertically from the tank tops to the top of the under weatherdeck beams, including the area contained within a ship’s hatchway coamings.
 Grain capacity is therefore an indication of space available for any bulk cargo, not just for bulk grain.